Nyasper/blue-archive-database-react/README.md

 ## Notes

 This was my first React project -- simple but meaningful.
 It's where I learned React component architecture and state management.
 The app is frontend-only and loads character data from a local JSON file served by Vite.
+I do not own any of the materials, including images, data, trademarks, or other related content used in this project.
+All rights belong to their respective owners.